nemonik/hands-on-DevOps/readme.md

 If you are reading this on paper and have nothing else, you only have a small portion of the class material.
 You will need to download the class project containing all the automation to spin up a DevOps toolchain and development virtual machines, etc.

-In a shell, for the purposes of the class, this means in `Git Bash`, clone the project from [https://github.com/nemonik/hands-on-DevOps.git](https://github.com/nemonik/hands-on-DevOps.git) via git like so:
+In a shell, for the purposes of the MITRE Institute class, this means in `Git Bash`, clone the project from [https://github.com/nemonik/hands-on-DevOps.git](https://github.com/nemonik/hands-on-DevOps.git) via git like so:

 ```
 git -c http.sslVerify=false clone https://github.com/nemonik/hands-on-DevOps.git